 Your brain creates ways to the central nervous system and the moves become automatic.

-Sportsmen that exercise like this change the reps, create new ways to make the brain remember different from the ones that repeat only one type of exercise.
+Sportsmen who exercise like this change the reps, and create new ways to make the brain remember different from the ones that repeat only one type of exercise.

 Also, practice coordination and balance.

 Remember – It is all in your head

 This memory isn’t in the muscles but in your head.